The Georgia Department of Transportation and Iteris are highlighting several milestones in the state's 511 traveler information service.

 About the Author:

-David Sadeghi is digital marketing manager at Iteris.
+David Sadeghi is senior manager, digital marketing at Iteris.